josiahH-cf/theproductiveprompter/Article-Spec-Pack-v1/1-Master/Unified-Article-Spec.md

 ## Quality & Self-Review Checklist (Silent)

 - Voice: Second-person developer voice; direct, anti-hype; no anthropomorphism.
-- Structure: Opening reality check → mental models → 3–5 workflows → caution → tri-stage checklist → closing activation → optional further reading.
+- Structure: Follows a narrative arc (concrete problem → conceptual reframing → practical application → closure).
+Order and sectioning fit the topic; no filler sections.
+- Headers: Topic-specific headers; does not reuse generic framework headers; avoids internal scaffolding terms.
-- Utility: Each workflow has When/Why/Pattern/Steps and a tight prompt snippet.
+- Utility: Each workflow includes trigger, mechanism, and verification, expressed naturally (no fixed labels like “When/Why:” or “The Pattern:”).
 - Workflow Schema: For any detected workflow, confirm PromptSpec present (role/objective/constraints/success criteria), OutputMode stated in natural language, ValidationPlan present (tests/logs/metrics/script), ChangeIsolation and RollbackNotes present in plain prose, and Guardrails stated.
+- Factual specificity gate: Remove unsourced numbers, dates, “as of” claims, and version references; do not publish confident specifics without a link.
+- Rhetorical hygiene: No “not X, it’s Y” lazy-contrast sentences unless immediately demonstrated with an example/table.
-- Evidence: Link credible sources; APA only if brief requests; keep stats minimal (≤2) and current.
+- Evidence: Link credible sources when making factual claims; APA only if brief requests; keep stats minimal and current.
 - Anti-leak: No internal scaffolding terms or placeholders in public text.
 - Readability: Short paragraphs; scannable lists; reflowable tables only when they add value.

+## Variation Knobs (Use to Avoid Template Feel)

+Deliberately vary 2–3 of these per article:

+- Opener type: micro-story, scenario, before/after failure, “here’s the moment it breaks,” or a concrete artifact (log, prompt, diff).
+- Proof style: comparison table, worked example, counterexample, small case study.
+- Workflow presentation: labeled block vs narrative case study vs checklist-driven procedure.
+- Closing type: verification, warning, callback, question, next action (avoid repeating the same closing formula).

+Reference feel (do not copy phrases):
+- Day 02 uses scenario + before/after prompts to prove the point.
+- Day 03 uses a concrete analogy + a comparison table to establish the mental model.

 ---